The "Bet Regret" Campaign - Year Two

 The campaign was produced during lockdown using exceptional quarantine measures to allow physical contact with amateur wrestler Adam Kirby, who stars in the adverts.
 The spots, which were directed by Vince Squibb through Academy Films, ran across TV, radio, digital and supported on social by Ladbible throughout September and October 2020.

-The second burst of campaign activity is now complete having run across TV, radio, digital with the support of a talent amplification plan with Ladbible.
-This activity was monitored with a Tracking Study conducted by Ipsos MORI which went into field in April 2021, results from this Tracking Study will be shared in May 2021.
+The second burst of this campaign activity ran from Febraury 2021-April 2021 across TV, radio & digital channels with the support of a talent amplification plan with Ladbible.
+This activity was monitored with a Tracking Study conducted by Ipsos MORI which went into field in April 2021.

 ‘Bet Regret - Tap Out'